aardappel/lobster/docs/source/language_reference.md

 Arguments can be just an argument name (which will be available as a lexically scoped local variable inside body), or a typed name (e.g. `s:string`).
 If you don't specify types, the function is generic, meaning it will receive types from the caller.
+If called with multiple combinations of incompatible arguments, you automatically get multiple "specializations" of the same function, meaning working with different types is very easy (more in [type system](type_checker.html)).

 You can use :: instead of : for typed vector arguments, which allows you to access all fields / functions of that vector directly, without having to prefix